The one tool for secure AI-assisted development

 MCP-native communication

-Claude, Codex, and Gemini all connect to Termpolis via MCP natively.
+Claude Code, Codex, Gemini CLI, and Qwen Code all connect to Termpolis via MCP natively.
 6 swarm tools for inter-agent messaging, task management, and coordination.
-Aider bridged automatically via terminal output parsing.
+No terminal-output bridges or parser glue.

 Swarm dashboard